noahsark13/Portfolio/README.md

 Everything else included are various Unity and HTML/CSS Projects

-**You can find a comprehensive video display of these projects in action by downloading the "DemoVideo.mp4" file.**
+**You can find a comprehensive video display of these projects in action by visiting this youtube link: https://youtu.be/Y_DDp5OzUzM**